 I am really excited to dive into this in more detail in my studies in my Sports Nutrition course as right now my coursework has only scratched the surface.
 So what do I think we need to eat post-workout?

 Protein + Carbohydrates + Water

 Protein, carbs and water are the necessary components in order to replenish our body, glycogen storage (the storage of carbohydrates in our muscles and liver, aka our energy) and re-build our muscles.
 Am I getting too science-y?
 I promise it will make sense.

 So what do you eat?
 Well, that’s not an easy answer.
 Your post-workout nutrition really depends on you, your body, your activity and your goals.
-(Stay tuned for a post-swap with Christina with more sport-specific details on this).

 But I want to give you a few quick tips in thinking about your post-workout nutrition.